Understanding Gaussians

 The first thing we need is the standard Gaussian in one dimension.
 This is a probability distribution on the real number line: if we sample from it, we can get any real number.
 The function that describes it is a probability density function: it maps each real number to a probability density.
 Numbers with higher density are in some sense more likely than numbers with low density.

 To come up with the density function, remember the aim we started with: we want the distribution to have a definite scale, some area where almost all of the probability mass is concentrated.
 We'll put that region around zero on the number line (it seems as good a point as any).
 This is where the density should peak, and as we move away from zero the density should drop very quickly, so that pretty soon, it's almost zero.
 One way of achieving this is to have exponential decay.
-Just like an exponential function $e^x$ blows up very quickly, the negative exponential function $e^{-|x|}$ drops to zero extremely quickly.
-We could use this function, but if we add a square in there, to give us $e^{-x^2}$ we get some nice properties on top of the exponential decay.
+Just like an exponential function $e^x$ blows up very quickly, the negative exponential function $e^{-x}$ drops to zero extremely quickly.

 So that’s where the basic bell shape of the distribution comes from: the choice to have the probability density decay squared exponentially.
 Next, we’ll make a small adjustment to make the function a little more well-behaved.
 Remember that the inflection points give a us a nice interval to consider the “typical points”.
 This interval is now a little arbitrary.
 If we scale the function a bit, we can put the inflection points at $-1$ and $1$, so that the interval containing the bulk of the probaility mass is contained in $(-1, 1)$.
 This seems like a nice property to have, and as it turns out, it doesn’t make the function much more complex.

 First, we need to figure out where the inflection points are.
 We defined them as the point where the function moves from dropping faster and faster to dropping slower and slower.
-This behavior, how fast the change in the function changes is given by the second derivative of the function, where that is equao to zero, we find an inflection point.
-The first derivative of $e^{-x^2}$ is (using the chain rule) $-2xe^{-x^2}$, and the second derivative is (using the product rule) $-2e^{-x^2} + 4x^2e^{-x^2} = (4x^2 -2)e^{-x^2}$.
+This behavior, how fast the change in the function changes, is given by the second derivative of the function.
+Where that is equal to zero, we find an inflection point.
+The first derivative of $\gc{e^{-x^2}}$ is (using the chain rule) $-2x\gc{e^{-x^2}}$, and the second derivative is (using the product rule) $-2\gc{e^{-x^2}} + 4x^2\gc{e^{-x^2}} = (4x^2 -2)\gc{e^{-x^2}}$.
 Setting that equal to zero, we get $x^2 = 1/2$, so the inflection points are at

-So, our function is now $e^{-\frac{1}{2}x^2}$.
-The multiplier of $\frac{1}{2}$ is a small price to pay to put the inflection points at $-1$ and $1$.
+\[e^ {-\left(\rc{\sqrt{ \frac{1}{2} }}x\right)^2} = e^{- \frac{1}{2}x}\]So, our function is now $e^{-\frac{1}{2}x^2}$.
+The extra multiplier of $\frac{1}{2}$ is a small price to pay to put the inflection points at $-1$ and $1$.

 With that, we almost have a probability density function.
 The only problem left is that the rules of probability density functions state that the whole area under the curve should integrate to 1.
 Put simply, the probability of sampling any number in $(-\infty, \infty)$ should be $1$.

-Whatever the area under the curve $e^{-\frac{1}{2}x^2}$ is, we will call that $z$.
-By the rules of integration, multiplying our function by $1/z$ will then yield a function that integrates to 1.
-Since $z$ is a constant, we can say that the scaled function, which we will call $N_s$, is proportional to the unscaled function:
+Whatever the area under the curve $e^{-\frac{1}{2}x^2}$ is, we will call that $\bc{z}$.
+By the rules of integration, multiplying our function by $1/\bc{z}$ will then yield a function that integrates to 1.
+Since $\bc{z}$ is a constant, we can say that the scaled function, which we will call $N_s$, is proportional to the unscaled function:

-That is, $N_s$ is a bit more complicated than $e^{-\frac{1}{2}x^2}$ but all that complexity is in some multiplicative constant.
+\[N_s(x) \propto e^{-\frac{1}{2}x^2}.\]That is, $N_s$, which is a proper probability density, is a bit more complicated than $e^{-\frac{1}{2}x^2}$ but all that complexity is in some multiplicative constant.
 One other trick we can use to simplify things is to focus on the logarithm of the probability density.
 In our case, we get:

-where the symbol $\eqplus$ means that both sides are equal except for some term ($- \text{ln}\,z$ in this case) that doesn’t depend on $x$,
+\[\text{ln } N_s(x) \eqplus -\frac{1}{2} x ^2\]where the symbol $\eqplus$ means that both sides are equal except for some term ($- \text{ln}\,\bc{z}$ in this case) that doesn’t depend on $x$.

 First, to make the leap to multivariate Gaussians, we define a single multivariate standard Gaussian.
 In $n$ dimensions, we will call this distribution $N^n_s$.
 It’s a distribution over vectors $\x$ of $n$ elements.

 We define $N^n_s$ by a sampling process.
 To sample from the multivariate Gaussian in $n$ dimensions, we sample $n$ separate values $x_1$ though $x_n$ from the standard one-dimensional Gaussian $N_s$ (which we’ve just defined) and we concatenate them into a vector $\x$.
-To saying that the random vector $\x$ is distributed according to the standard Gaussian $N^n_s$ in $n$ dimensions, we write $\x \sim N^n_s$.
+To say that the random vector $\x$ is distributed according to the standard Gaussian $N^n_s$ in $n$ dimensions, we write $\x \sim N^n_s$.
 This means that

-In short, if $\x$ is distributed according to $N^n_s$, then each individual element of $\x$ is distributed according to $N_s$.
+\[\begin{pmatrix}x_1 \\ \vdots \\x_n\end{pmatrix} \;\text{with}\; x_i \sim N_s \p\]If $\x$ is distributed according to $N^n_s$, then each individual element of $\x$ is distributed according to $N_s$.

-This is a complete definition of the standard Gaussian.
-You may wonder what its density function looks like.
+We can now ask ourselves what this density function looks like.
 We can derive the general form very easily from one basic property: that of independence.
 Since we sample the elements of $\x$ independently—how we sample one does not depend on how we sample the others—the probability density of the whole vector is the probability density of the elements multiplied together:

-Now, switching to log-probability densities, we can get a sense of the shape of the function.
+\[N^n_s(\x) = p(x_1) \cdot p(x_2) \cdot \ldots \cdot p(x_n) \\\]Now, switching to log-probability densities, we can get a sense of the shape of the function.
 Remember that $\eqplus$ means equal up to some constant term, so we can remove any terms that don’t depend on elements of $\x$.

-The last line follows from recognizing that the right hand side has, up to some constant multiplier, become equal to the vector norm without the square root.
+\[\begin{align*} \text{ln }N^n(\x) &= \text{ln }p(x_1) + \ldots + \text{ln }p(x) \\ &= \text{ln }N_s(x_1) + \ldots + \text{ln }N_s p(x) \\ &\eqplus -\tfrac{1}{2}{x_1}^2 - \ldots -\tfrac{1}{2}{x_n}^2 \\ &= -\tfrac{1}{2}\left({x_1}^2 + \ldots +{x_n}^2\right) \\ &= - \tfrac{1}{2}\| \x \|^2\\ \end{align*}\]The last line follows from recognizing that the right hand side has become equal to the vector norm without the square root.
 That is, the square of the norm: $\|\x\|^2 = {x_1}^2 + \ldots + {x_n}^2$.
 Taking the logarithm away again, we get

-$$ N^n_s \propto e^{-\tfrac{1}{2}\|x\|^2} \p $$
+$$ N^n_s(\x) \propto e^{-\tfrac{1}{2}\|\x\|^2} \p $$

 With that, we have a pretty clear picture of what the standard multivariate Gaussian looks like.
-It’s rotationally symmetric, since all circle have the same density, and it decays in the same way as the bell shape of $N_s$.
+It’s rotationally symmetric, since all circles have the same density, and it decays in the same way as the bell shape of $N_s$.
 Putting this together, tells us that it should look, in two dimensions, like the function of $N_s$ rotated about the origin.

 A family of Gaussians